EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **In the Detail View (Right Panel):**
 When you click a record, relationships appear at the bottom of the detail panel:
-- **Incoming Relationships** — Entities pointing to this record (e.g., Scribal Units in a Manuscript)
-- **Outgoing Relationships** — Entities this record points to (e.g., the Manuscript a Scribal Unit belongs to)
+- **Relationships** — Entities this record points to (e.g., the Manuscript a Scribal Unit belongs to)
 - **Expandable Details** — Click the ▶ button next to any relationship to see full metadata (scribe role, certainty, language, style, etc.)
 - **Clickable Links** — Gold-colored entity names are clickable to navigate to that record
 - **Filtered Entities** — If a related entity is filtered out, it appears as gray italic text (not clickable)